Search for heavy long-lived multi-charged particles in the full LHC Run 2 $pp$ collision data at $\sqrt{s}$ = 13 TeV using the ATLAS detector: Uncertainties in the background estimation and signal yield

 The uncertainty in the trigger efficiency also has several sources, including an uncertainty in the muon-trigger efficiency (\SI{3}{\percent} on average), accounting for differences between triggering on the muons in data and simulation, and an uncertainty in the \MET{} trigger efficiency (\SI{5}{\percent} on average).
 The overall trigger-efficiency uncertainty for a particular simulated signal sample is calculated by accounting for the fractions of events in which each trigger fired.

 The uncertainty in the muon-trigger efficiency is a $\beta$-dependent uncertainty originating from uncertainties in the modelling of the muon-trigger timing for particles with ${\beta < 1}$ for the traditional single-muon trigger and the late-muon trigger.
-To improve the description of the trigger simulation, parameterized corrections based on the time interval needed for MCPs to reach the RPC planes were applied to the probability for MCPs to fire the RPC trigger.
-To assess the uncertainty, the parameters of these corrections were varied.
+To assess the uncertainty, the parameters of the trigger-efficiency corrections were varied.
 The $\beta$ value of particles was varied between the ones measured in the ID and in the MS from the hypothesized mass and measured momentum.
 The time interval needed for a signal particle to reach the RPC trigger planes was varied by the root-mean-square width of the timing distribution for muons measured in the full $\Zmm{}$ data sample.
 The uncertainty, assessed as the maximum relative difference between the nominal efficiency values and those obtained after the variations, averages to \SI{1}{\percent}.
 For the TGC trigger, no mismatch between the timing distributions in data and simulation was observed; therefore no uncertainty was assigned to the trigger efficiency.
+An increase in the trigger efficiency due to larger ionization losses of MCPs compared to muons is not taken into account, resulting in a conservative estimate of trigger efficiency for muon triggers.

 The uncertainty in the \MET{} trigger efficiency depends on the accuracy of modelling the \MET{} turn-on curve, assessed using the offline \MET{} spectra (in events triggered exclusively by the \MET{} trigger), varied to account for any possible uncertainties in the \MET{} term~\cite{SUSY-2016-32}.
 In addition, since the efficiencies of both the \MET{} trigger and late-muon trigger depend on an extra jet, which relies on the parton-shower modelling, the QCD scale used in the simulation was varied by doubling and halving the renormalization and factorization scales, and an additional \SI{2}{\percent} was added to the uncertainty in the efficiency of these two types of triggers.